Embrace raises $4.5M for its mobile application performance management platform – TechCrunch

 Embrace, an LA-based startup that offers a mobile-first application performance management platform, today announced that it has raised a $4.5 million funding round led by Pritzker Group Venture Capital.
 This brings the company’s total funding to $7 million.
 New investors Greycroft, Miramar Ventures and Vy Captial also participated in this round, as did previous investors Eniac Ventures, The Chernin Group, Techstars Ventures, Tikhon Bernstam of Parse and others.

-Current Embrace customers include the likes of Home Depot, Headspace, OKCupid, Boxed, Thrive Market and TuneIn.
+Current Embrace customers include the likes of Home Depot, Headspace, OkCupid, Boxed, Thrive Market and TuneIn.
 These companies use the service to get a better view of how their apps perform on their users’ devices.

 As Embrace CEO and co-founder Eric Futoran, who also co-founded entertainment company Scopely, argues, too many similar services mostly focus on crashes, yet those only constitute a small number of the actual user experience issues in most apps.
 “To a large extent, crashes are solved,” he told me.
 “The crash percentages are often 99.8 percent crash-free and yet users are still complaining.”